Are You the Next Big Star?: Song list

 1 Contenders did not perform because they were eliminated at the beginning of the show.
 Their elimination songs served as their final performances.

 2 Contenders performed with notable Filipino artists.

-Elimination chart

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Are You the Next Big Star? earned a 19.3% rating.
-While the final episode scored a 13.3% rating.
+The final episode scored a 13.3% rating.